ejasquith/kendal-chess-club/README.md

 Each page has a footer with copyright information, a link to the club's Facebook page, a link to the contact page, and a link to my GitHub.
 On smaller screens, the information stacks on top of each other while on larger screens it is on the same line.

+The icons for links in the footer were taken from FontAwesome.

 ![Footer on small screens](docs/images/screenshots/footer-mobile.png)

 ![Footer on larger screens](docs/images/screenshots//footer-desktop.png)

+## Links

+To make external links clear to the user, througout the main body of content all \<a> tags are decorated with an underline and change colour slightly on hover.
+As links in the header are very clear, only the active page link is underlined, with an underline being added to other links on hover.

 # Credits